rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

   file `src/suppor.py`.
 * The next argument `--support` tells the compiler to generate the support library that is embedded in the compiler.
-* The `--compile ...` arguments tell the compiler to compile the given files and generate code for them.
+* The `--compile ...` arguments tell the compiler to compile the given grammar files.
 * The last argument, `--copy src/main.py` tells the compiler to copy the file verbatim.